EnterpriseDB/tpa/docs/tpaexec-configure.md

 If your version does not match, try appending a `*` wildcard.
 This is often necessary when the package version has an epoch qualifier like `2:...`.

+You may optionally specify `--epas` which sets `postgresql_flavour` to `epas` in the generated config.yml.
+This means that tpaexec will install EnterpriseDB Postgres Advanced Server (requires EDB repository access) instead of community Postgres (the default).

 You may also specify `--extra-packages p1 p2 …` or
 `--extra-postgres-packages p1 p2 …` to install additional packages.